 In 2018, the Bridlemile Soccer Club and Northeast United Soccer Club merged to form United PDX and become one of the largest soccer clubs in the city.
 They offer a wide variety of programs for kids, from competitive to recreational and everything in between.

-Area served: The entire Portland-metro area.
+Area served: The entire Portland-metro area

 Southeast Soccer Club

-Area served: SE Portland.
+Area served: Southeast Portland

 i9 Sports